grigorsarg/grigorsarg.github.io/_seminars/BST.md

 Meeting ID: 897 1539 0286

 Passcode: 763015

+<font size="+3"> Tutorials by Jindra Zapletal</font> <br>
+<font size="+3"> Title:  Geometric set theory </font> <br>
+Abstract: The minicourse will outline the methodology of obtaining independence results in the choiceless theory ZF+DC, as described in the book Geometric Set Theory with coauthor Paul Larson.
+Within its scope, the method is much more efficient and intuitive than all earlier ones.
+It allows detailed ZF+DC comparison of various objects currently considered in Borel context. <br><br>

+<font size="+3"> Zoom Streaming: https://us02web.zoom.us/j/89366420630?pwd=c2hnTDhTelZiV3VCTWd4eG5oTlFlUT09 </font><br><br>

+Lecture 1 Info<br>
+Date: November 20, 2023<br>
+Time: 13:30-14:30 <br>
+Place:  IMPAN Warsaw, Room 405<br>
+Abstract: I will sketch the main concerns, definitions, and general theorems.
+As one consequence of this development, I will get the following: It is consistent with ZF+DC that there is a non-principal ultrafilter on natural numbers, yet no maximal almost disjoint family of sets of natural numbers exists. <br>

+Lecture 2 Info<br>
+Date: November 21, 2023<br>
+Time: 13:30-14:30 <br>
+Place:  IMPAN Warsaw, Room 405<br>
+Abstract: I will show how to stratify the amalgamation arguments used in geometric set theory.
+I will apply the stratification to independence problems in algebraic geometry: It is consistent with ZF+DC to have a Hamel basis for R but not a transcendence basis for R over Q. For any positive integer n, let Gn be the graph on n-dimensional Euclidean space connecting points of rational Euclidean distance.
+It is consistent with ZF+DC that Gn has countable chromatic number while Gn+1 does not. <br>

+Lecture 3 Info<br>
+Date: November 22, 2023<br>
+Time: 13:30-14:30 <br>
+Place:  IMPAN Warsaw, Room 405<br>
+Abstract:  I will show how to obtain independence results in the realm of locally countable descriptive combinatorics.
+A sample theorem:
+Let G be a locally finite Borel graph of true chromatic number n.
+It is consistent with ZF+DC that G has chromatic number at most 2n-1, and there is no Vitali set. <br><br>

 <font size="+3"> Tutorials by Ralf Schindler</font> <br>
 <font size="+3"> Title:    title: The *-version of Martin's Maximum </font> <br>